Benzole

 In the United Kingdom, benzole or benzol is a coal-tar product consisting mainly of benzene and toluene.
 It was originally used as a "motor spirit", as were petroleum spirits.
 Benzole was also blended with petrol and sold as a motor fuel under trade names including "National Benzole Mixture" and "Regent Benzole Mixture".

+It was commonly produced by coking factories.